 - … and even if you’re not in a SFHA (Special Flood Hazard Area), FLOODS HAPPEN.
 Mother Nature doesn’t know how to read FIRMs (Flood Insurance Rate Maps).
 Even Zone “X” is STILL a low-risk flood zone.

-- The City of Doral is currently rated at a “7” in the CRS (Community Rating System) Program and policyholders receive a 15% discount on insurance premiums for properties in the SFHA (5% in non-SFHA) due to the City’s participation in the program and strict enforcement of the floodplain ordinance.
+- The city of Doral is currently rated at a “Class 6” in the CRS (Community Rating System) Program and policyholders receive a 20% discount on insurance premiums for properties in the SFHA (Special Flood Hazard Area) and 10% in non=SFHA due to the City’s participation in the program and strict enforcement of the floodplain ordinance.

 Insure your property